 - 1 teaspoon chaat masala

 - ½ teaspoon dried mint

 - ½ teaspoon salt (or to taste)

 - 3-4 tbsp oil or ghee (for rolling the laccha paratha)

 - oil for cooking

-- In a mixing bowl, add the ingredients – flour, besan, mint(fresh & dried), spices, 2 tbsp oil and salt.
+- In a mixing bowl, add the ingredients - flour, besan, mint(fresh & dried), spices, 2 tablespoon oil and salt.
 Using your fingers mix everything well.

 - Cover the dough and let rest for 30 minutes.